 Learn to foster effective helping relationships and to create a wide range of interventions suitable for individuals, families, groups, and communities.
 Our programs are defined by small class sizes, an emphasis on making every voice heard, and a reputation for establishing deep connections.
 Read our full mission and objectives here.

-We provide future counselors and therapists with innovative programs of study that offer the knowledge and skills critical to the practice of:
+We provide future counselors, therapists, and school psychologists with innovative programs of study that offer the knowledge and skills critical to the practice of:

-We also offer specialty focus areas in eating disorders and ecopsychology.
+We also offer specialty focus areas or certificates in eating disorders and ecopsychology.

 Through the Lewis & Clark Community Counseling Center, we offer direct service to the community and intensive training, supervision, and education to counselor and therapist trainees from all programs.